sheffield-bioinformatics-core/data-formatting/slides.md

 ---

-# "Helpful" features in Excel
+# Less helpful features in Excel

 - When identifiers are long integers
     + 1000000 = 1e06